 Line dried linen has a distinct crinkled texture that looks great as it is.
 If you prefer a more polished look, you can steam press linen using a warm to hot iron.
 It is easier to press linen when it is damp, so iron your towels before they are completely dry or spray them lightly with water before pressing.

 With use and washing linen will become softer and even more absorbent.
-The fringe on our towels will also change and look more casual.
-With a little care the towels will last for years.
+The fringe on the towels will also change and look more casual.
+With a little care the towels can last for years.
 Any rips or holes are best mended by hand.